moulika-nagulavancha/BookWorm/README.md

 8. For the Admin portal, we have maintained a particular user as admin with the following details:
     username: admin
     password: admin
+9. For payment, we can use the following details 4242424242424242	Visa	    Any 3 digits	Any future date 5555555555554444	Mastercard	Any 3 digits	Any future date